Many clients ask me why they should set up a Pty Ltd company. The answer to that is – it depends.

-Many clients ask why they should setup a Pty Ltd company.
-The most appropriate structure you choose really depends on a number of factors including the type of industry, value of assets, number of employees, future growth, net profit, ownership and tax implications.
-Therefore, you should really speak to your accountant so they can go through each of the factors to assess your situation and work out what is the best structure for you when becoming a contractor.
+As you can see, this is a bit more complicated than a yes or no answer.
+You should really speak to your accountant so they can go through each of the factors to assess your situation and work out what is the best structure for you.
 Setting up a company means you must register the company with the Australian Securities and Investment Commission and lodge annual company tax returns with the Australian Taxation Office, an exercise that can be costly and tedious if it’s not suitable for your situation.

 Other great benefits of owning your own Pty Ltd company are: